100mslive/100ms-roomkit-ios/README.md

 # 🎉 100ms RoomKit SDK ＆ Sample App 🚀

-Roomkit SDK for iOS enables you to use our production ready Prebuilt conference and livestreaming UI in your own app.
+RoomKit SDK for iOS enables you to integrate our production-ready conferencing and livestreaming UI into your own app effortlessly.
+This README will guide you through the integration process and provide examples of common use cases.

 👀 To see a Example App implementation of 100ms RoomKit SDK, checkout the [Example folder](https://github.com/100mslive/100ms-roomkit-ios/tree/main/HMSRoomKitExample)